SManriqueDev/local-gpss/README.md

 If you prefer, you can also run it with Docker using the included Dockerfile, just make sure to copy the database over with the docker copy command if you want to use the database.

+If you want to change the port, which I think it may default to localhost:5000, please run the application with the arguments `--urls=http://0.0.0.0:<PORT HERE>/` this will run the application listening on all IPs with whatever port you chose

 ## Updating Auto Legality
 This is a pain to do, and is one of the reasons why Auto Legality never really stayed up to date.